anthonylangsworth/RayTracer/README.md

 The book favours one letter variable names to align with the mathematics more closely.
 Instead, use descriptive member and variable names for better readability.

-An object oriented design also makes building scenes easier (see the "Code is the User Interface" principle).
+An object oriented design also makes building scenes easier (see the "The User Interface is Code" principle).

-### 3. Automated Testing and Visualization
+### 3. Visualization and Automated Testing

 Create automated tests to test each functional area during development, ensuring correctness before use.
-Testable code tends to be better designed (see the "Good Object Oriented Design" principle) and ensures the API is fit for purpose (see "Code is the User Interface").
+Testable code tends to be better designed (see the "Good Object Oriented Design" principle) and ensures the API is fit for purpose (see "The User Interface is Code").

 Where automated tests are not possible, e.g. for randomness, create tools to visualize output or otherwise help demonstrate correctness.
 A good example is sample generation (see the "tools\SamplerViewer" project).